Module 3: Taxation of Property Transactions

 Not all gain or loss on property disposition is taxed in the same way.
 Property classification is important because the tax treatment of gains and losses varies by type.
 For example, gains from selling capital assets like stocks or personal real estate may qualify for preferential capital gains tax rates, while gains from selling ordinary income property such as inventory are taxed at regular income rates.
 Similarly, certain losses on personal-use property may not be deductible, while losses on business or investment property often are.

 This module is structured to cover the taxation of property transactions in a logical sequence, with each topic building upon the last.
 The module begins with the foundational concept of basis, which represents a taxpayer’s investment in an asset and serves as the starting point for all subsequent calculations.
 Building upon this, the module examines cost recovery mechanisms, such as depreciation and amortization, which systematically reduce the asset’s basis over time to arrive at its adjusted basis.
 This adjusted basis is then used to calculate gain or loss on disposition, which is the core subject of the module, determined by the difference between the amount realized from a transaction and the property’s adjusted basis.
 The discussion then moves to specialized rules for nontaxable dispositions, such as like-kind exchanges, which allow for the deferral of gain recognition under specific conditions.
-Finally, the module concludes by explaining the rules for netting gains and losses from various transactions and the associated reporting requirements.
+Finally, the module concludes by explaining the rules for netting gains and losses from various transactions, as well as the associated reporting requirements.